MARLEY-MC/marley/README.md

 ### Building MARLEY

-To build the code, enter the build subfolder
+To build the code, enter the `build/` folder
 ```
 cd build
 ```
 and then run GNU make
 ```
 make
 ```
 If the build is successful, then executing
 ```
 ./marley
 ```
 should produce the following output:
 ```
 Usage: marley [OPTION...]
 CONFIG_FILE